spadger/blog/deduplication.md

 ---

 To protect against offset loss, we can add a deduplicator processor to filter out messages we have already processed.
 Our first attempt doesn’t need to be complex – choose a deduplication key for each message.
-It should be unique for a specific massage, e.g. in our case, a combination of transaction id and transaction type could suffice, so long as our upstream message sources are aware of the policy (it’s a lot more complicated than this in real life, as always).
+It should be unique for a specific message, e.g. in this case, a combination of transaction id and transaction type could suffice, so long as our upstream message sources are aware of the policy and implement it (it’s a lot more complicated than this in real life, as always).

 We can implement the deduplicator using a Kafka Streams [windowed state store](https://docs.confluent.io/current/streams/developer-guide/processor-api.html#defining-and-creating-a-state-store).
 Remember, when choosing the window duration, you need to balance protection offered vs node rebalancing time in the event of a new instance coming online; if you need to rehydrate 10bn records into a state store, your entire application will stop processing for quite a while, even nodes that have been happily processing whilst the application rebalances

 ---
-*These code samples shouldn’t be copied; they are the absolute minimum skeleton needed to explain the idea.
+*Perennial note: These code samples shouldn’t be copied; they are the absolute minimum skeleton needed to explain the idea.
 They lack logging, metrics, structure and subtlety required of production software*

 ---